GrokSoft/PlexNotes/README.md

     ~~~~

 * The server can be found under the `/server` directory.
+  * To run the server use: `node plexNotesServer.js` while in the server folder

 * The client can be found under the `/www` directory.
+  * To run the client load the following page `index.html` while in the www folder

 ## Development notes